AnirudhVyas/misci/README.md

 # Fun Game with Bevy

 This is a simple and fun game built using the [Bevy game engine](https://bevyengine.org/).
 The game is designed as a weekend project to explore game development and keep things interesting outside of work.
+I credit most of this to author here: https://www.youtube.com/watch?v=TQt-v_bFdao&list=PLVnntJRoP85JHGX7rGDu6LaF3fmDDbqyd

+A must watch video series - I enjoyed it thoroughly.
+Bevy looks awesome!

 ## Gameplay